rinziv/crexdata-public/CREXDATA System Components/NeRF Learning and Visualization (TUC)/nerf_learning_visualization_tuc/README.md

 ---

 ## Environment Setup
-To get started, clone the repository, create a Conda environment, and install the required dependencies.
-Python 3.11 and CUDA 11.8 are verified for compatibility.
+Python 3.11 and CUDA 11.8 are verified for compatibility so we provide a stable installation guide:

 ### 1. Clone the repository
 ```bash